wagnerloch/wagnerloch/README.md

 ### Hello 👋
-My name is **Wagner Loch**, I have a degree in *Computer Engineering* from the Federal University of Pelotas (UFPel) and I am currently pursuing a *Master's degree in Computer Science* at the same institution.
+My name is **Wagner Loch**, I have a degree in *Computer Engineering* from the Federal University of Pelotas (UFPel) and I am currently pursuing a *PhD in Computer Science* at the same institution.
+Previously, I obtained my *Master's degree in Computer Science* at UFPel.

+I am also a **university professor in Computer Science**, where I teach and research topics related to software development, programming, and computational modeling.

 A little more about me:

-- 🔭 I am currently working on researching and developing a sensor system to model an equation that can infer about the capacity of classrooms while respecting social distancing protocols during the pandemic.
 - 🌱 I am always learning and testing new programming languages and tools.
 - 👯 I enjoy collaborating and incorporating computer science into other fields.
 It is very satisfying to see computer science perform complex tasks in a simple way.
 - 🚀 The main technologies (programming languages) I am familiar with are: